-The really awful thing about terrorism is the way it can suddenly, brutally turn banality into significance.
-Whatever the mythopoeic pretensions of the attackers, the target is almost always ordinary, everyday life: people are killed on their way to work, bored and restless or hovering over their small worries, or while enduring the administered interminability of air travel, or buying food and necessities, or on another vaguely satisfying night out with friends.
+The really awful thing about terrorism is the way it can suddenly, brutally, turn banality into significance.
+Whatever the mythopoeic pretensions of the attackers, the target is almost always ordinary, everyday life: People are killed on their way to work, bored and restless and hovering over their small worries, or while enduring the administered interminability of air travel, or buying food and necessities, or on another vaguely satisfying night out with friends.
 Terrorism cuts right into the safe anonymity of normal life and raises that moment into a horrifying importance.
 That's why it's so terrifying.
 You hear about people being murdered, not in danger zones or battlefields, but while doing the most ordinary things, and you think: I do that, I do that every day, that could have been me.
 When personal history turns into world history, it's always something monstrous.

-This might be because, standing on the outside, it felt so much like an appendix to the events in Paris – after all, it did erupt just after the arrest of Salah Abdeslam by Belgian police.
-But it's more than that: terrorism, which is supposed to be singular and shattering, is becoming normal.
-We saw something similar with the IRA's mainland campaign in the 1970s; so many bombings that they ended up becoming part of that same social fabric they were trying to disrupt.
+This might be because, standing on the outside, it felt so much like an appendix to the events in Paris—after all, it did erupt just after the arrest of Salah Abdeslam by Belgian police.
+But it's more than that: Terrorism, which is supposed to be singular and shattering, is becoming normal.
+We saw something similar with the IRA's mainland campaign in the 1970s—so many bombings that they ended up becoming part of that same social fabric they were trying to disrupt.
 It's starting to fade into the background: just another worry, a paranoia among paranoias.

 This is called compassion fatigue.
 It's always been common among nurses and paramedics: people who start out with a real horror of all the evil in the world and the determination to end it, but after a while something starts to fade, and they become cynical.
-Spend too much time around death and it becomes ordinary.
+Spend too much time around death, and it becomes ordinary.
 But now, this is happening to everyone.
 Take Syria, or the migrant crisis.
 At the beginning of the war, every new massacre or atrocity really was treated with the indignation and solidarity it deserved; when boats started sinking in the Mediterranean, people really were as horrified as they ought to have been by the cruel and capricious destruction of innocent lives.
 Today, if a bomb hits a market in Damascus and 30 people die, it's hardly even noticed.
-It already dissolves into the constant background of horror, the screaming we pretend not to hear: that's just the kind of thing that goes on over there.
-Attacks in Europe haven't reached that stage yet, but it's not hard to see it happening: how many more killings until they stop making the front page of the newspapers, until spectacularised violence becomes as unspectacular as car accidents, or homelessness, or any of the other things that tear away hundreds of lives without anyone feeling the need to do anything about it?
+It already dissolves into the constant background of horror, the screaming we pretend not to hear: That's just the kind of thing that goes on over there.
+Attacks in Europe haven't reached that stage yet, but it's not hard to see it happening: How many more killings until they stop making the front page of the newspapers, until spectacularized violence becomes as unspectacular as car accidents, or homelessness, or any of the other things that tear away hundreds of lives without anyone feeling the need to do anything about it?